sayshark75/Chrip_Backend/README.md

 ## 🚀 Features

-- Secure registration and authentication with JWT and Bcrypt
+- Secure registration and authentication with JWT and Bcrypt :white_check_mark:
-- Authorization to ensure only authorized users can perform certain actions
+- Authorization to ensure only authorized users can perform certain actions :white_check_mark:
-- User can create posts with images and text
+- User can create posts with images and text :white_check_mark:
-- User can add comments to posts
+- User can add comments to posts :white_check_mark:
-- User can like posts and comments
+- User can like posts and comments :white_check_mark:
-- Can add follow other people, and Vice-Versa
+- Can add follow other people, and Vice-Versa :rescue_worker_helmet:
-- Chat with other People.
+- Chat with other People. :rescue_worker_helmet:
-- Notification system to alert users of new activity
+- Notification system to alert users of new activity :rescue_worker_helmet:
-- Analytics tools to track user engagement
+- Analytics tools to track user engagement :rescue_worker_helmet:

 ## API Routes